wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 **Distributor Tracking**: Distribution transactions (OUT) can be linked to a distributor who performed the distribution.
 This enables accountability tracking and helps organizations monitor which personnel are handling relief supply distributions.

+**Disaster Event Management**: The system tracks named disaster events (hurricanes, floods, earthquakes, etc.) with temporal boundaries and status tracking.
+Transactions can be optionally linked to specific disaster events, enabling:
+- Event-specific reporting and analysis
+- Historical tracking of relief responses
+- Resource allocation accountability per disaster
+- Temporal filtering of transactions by event

+This feature is particularly valuable for multi-disaster scenarios where relief operations may overlap or when analyzing historical response effectiveness.

 ### Frontend Architecture
-**Technology**: Server-side rendered HTML templates with Bootstrap 5 **Rationale**: Traditional server-side rendering eliminates the complexity of a separate frontend build process and JavaScript framework.
+**Technology**: Server-side rendered HTML templates with Bootstrap 5 and Bootstrap Icons **Rationale**: Traditional server-side rendering eliminates the complexity of a separate frontend build process and JavaScript framework.
 This approach prioritizes:
 - Quick deployment without build steps
 - Minimal client-side dependencies (works on low-bandwidth connections)